ruby-cube/rue/packages/thread/README.md

 addPS(() => {
     // code that will run after the original task/handlers
     // and previously queued microtasks finish running
-    // and before the next event loop task
+    // but before the next event loop task
 });
 ```
 <br/>